stanbrub/benchmark/README.md

 api.awaitCompletion();
 ````
 Before execution, every property like "${kafka.consumer.addr}" will be replaced with a corresponding values from one of the following (in order):
-- Profile Properties: Properties loaded from properties passed into the JVM with *-Dverify.profile=my.properties* or, if that is missing, *default.properties* from this project
+- Profile Properties: Properties loaded from properties passed into the JVM with *-Dbenchmark.profile=my.properties* or, if that is missing, *default.properties* from this project
 - System Properties: Properties from *System.getProperty(name)* in the JVM
 - Environment Variables: Variables set in the OS environment and retrieved with *System.env(name)*